-If the Employer acting independently or as agent of the owner or if the owner itself imposes site access testing, section 5.5 of the Canadian Model will not be applicable to testing pursuant to section 4.7.
+If the Employer acting independently or as agent of the owner or if the owner itself imposes site access testing, subject to the Case Management model in this Collective Agreement, section 5.5 of the Canadian Model will not be applicable to testing pursuant to section 4.7.
 In addition, neither the Union nor the individual will be under any obligation under the Canadian Model with respect to such a positive test.